-For TRSs with many rules, (innermost) termination proofs should be performed in a modular way.
-To this end, one constructs an estimated (innermost) dependency graph and regards its cycles separately [2, 13].
-One can select between standard [2] and more powerful recent estimations (EDG\ / EIDG\\) [15, 17].
+To perform (innermost) termination proofs in a modular way, one constructs an estimated (innermost) dependency graph and regards its cycles separately [2, 13].
+One can select between standard [2] and more powerful recent estimations (EDG / EIDG) [16, 18].
+The graphs are displayed in a special "Graph"-window.

 For each cycle, only one dependency pair must be strictly decreasing and the others just have to be weakly decreasing.
-As shown in [17], one should not compute all cycles, but only maximal cycles (strongly connected components (SCCs)).
+As shown in [18], one should not compute all cycles, but only maximal cycles (strongly connected components (SCCs)).
 The reason is that the chosen argument filtering and base order may make several dependency pairs in an SCC strictly decreasing.
 In that case, subcycles of the SCC containing such a strictly decreasing dependency pair do not have to be considered anymore.
 So after solving the constraints for the initial SCCs, all strictly decreasing dependency pairs are removed and one now builds SCCs from the remaining dependency pairs, etc. This algorithm is chosen by selecting "Cycles".
 The algorithm "SCCs" requires a strict decrease for all dependency pairs in an SCC and is only intended for experimental purposes.

-In order to benefit from all existing refinements on modularity of dependency pairs, we developed and implemented an improved technique which permits the combination of recent results on modularity of $C{\varepsilon}$ -terminating TRSs [29] with arbitrary estimations of dependency graphs, cf. [14, 28].
+In order to benefit from all existing refinements on modularity of dependency pairs, we developed and implemented an improved technique which permits the combination of recent results on modularity of C{ε} -terminating TRSs [29] with arbitrary estimations of dependency graphs, cf. [15].
 This improvement is only available if one selects "Improved DPs" in the General Options.